DSD-DBS/capella-collab-manager/CONTRIBUTING.md

 1. Optional: If you like to use your custom favicon, please copy it to `src/favicon.ico`
 1. Optional: If you like to use your custom theme, replace the file `src/custom-theme.scss`.
    You can generate custom themes [here](http://mcg.mbitson.com/)
 1. Copy the file `src/environment.ts` to `src/environment.dev.ts` and adjust the values.
+In order to access the backend, set `backend_url` to your backend (defaults to "http://localhost:8000/api/v1").
 1. Run the frontend with:

    ```sh
    make dev
    ```

-1. You should see the frontend running von port 4200.
+1. You should see the frontend running from port 4200.

 We additionally recommend that you set up your editor / IDE as follows.